Reading Progress:

 Another way to boost that joyful effort is to be a part of a meditation community.
 That way when you’re motivation wanes, you can hear about another person’s motivations for practicing and perhaps share in their joyful effort.
 Learn more about practicing with others and joining a Learning Circle HERE.

-Meditative concentration means for one’s mind to rest specifically upon a virtuous object.
+Meditative concentration means for one’s mind to rest specifically upon a virtuous object, which is the stable foundation for developing the Perfection of Wisdom.
 “Virtuous object” here means an object that doesn’t give rise to non-virtuous thoughts and emotions.

 Click HERE for more information about Buddhist virtues and non-virtues.